SAGADAHOC COUNTY LOCAL EMERGENCY PLANNING COMMITTEE

 - Representatives from community groups and the media

-Click here to view the Sagadahoc County LEPC Bylaws.
+Click here to review the Sagadahoc County LEPC Hazardous Materials Emergency Response Plan – 2022

 All meetings of the LEPC are public and community members are welcome to attend.
-To join an upcoming meeting, or to learn more about becoming a member of the Sagadahoc County LEPC please fill out this application and send it to Sagadahoc County EMA Director Sarah Bennett.
+To join an upcoming meeting, or to learn more about becoming a member of the Sagadahoc County LEPC, contact Sagadahoc County EMA Director Sarah Bennett.
+Please fill out and send back this application if you are interested in membership.

 The Sagadahoc County LEPC will post the meeting dates for the current year, along with the agenda and minutes for two calendar years.
 For older documents please contact Sagadahoc County Emergency Management to request this information.